RicardoAzuul/code-institute-ms4-fullstack/README.md

 - [Markdown link check](https://github.com/marketplace/actions/markdown-link-check): an automated tool to check for dead links in Markdown files.
 - [Todo Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree): to keep track of todos, bugs, things that need to be fixed and such in my project.
 - [autopep8](https://pypi.org/project/autopep8/): a Python package that helps with formatting Python code according to PEP8.
+- [dbdiagram.io](https://dbdiagram.io): an online tool to create a relational database schema.

 ---